Skip to content

 ./gradlew testIntegration -Domegat.test.repo=<URL of repo> -Domegat.test.repo.alt=<another URL of repo>

-It is worth testing with configuration of both mapping and multiple protocol scheme, Because OmegaT embeds a repository URL in remote omegat.project file when mapping feature is used, OmegaT v5.7 or before override local access URL scheme by remote URL.
+It is worth testing with configuration of both mapping and multiple protocol scheme, Because OmegaT embeds a repository URL in remote omegat.project file when mapping feature is used, OmegaT v5.7 or before override a local access URL scheme by remote URL.
 When you clone team project with git+ssh to local work folder, then omegat access team repository, that is https URL in remote omegat.project, you are forced to use https instead of git+ssh.

 An integration with a configuration of mapping and multiple protocol scheme will detect a behavior.